EOxServer/eoxserver/docs/sphinx/en/users/install.rst

 Here is the full list of available options:

+  -v VERBOSITY, --verbosity=VERBOSITY
+                        Verbosity level; 0=minimal output, 1=normal output,
+                        2=all output
+  --settings=SETTINGS   The Python path to a settings module, e.g.
+                        "myproject.settings.main".
+If this isn't provided, the
+                        DJANGO_SETTINGS_MODULE environment variable will be
+                        used.
+  --pythonpath=PYTHONPATH
+                        A directory to add to the Python path, e.g.
+                        "/home/djangoprojects/myproject".
-    -d, --data-file, --data-files, --collection, --collections
+  --traceback           Print traceback on exception -d, --data-file, --data-files, --collection, --collections
                         Mandatory.
 One or more paths to a files containing the image data.
 These paths can either be local, ftp paths, or rasdaman collection names.
   -m, --metadata-file, --metadata-files
                         Optional.
 One or more paths to a local files containing the image meta data.
 Defaults to the same path as the data file with the ".xml" extension.
   -r RANGETYPE, --rangetype=RANGETYPE
                         Mandatory identifier of the rangetype used in the dataset.
   --dataset-series      Optional.
-One or more eo ids of a dataset series in which the created datasets shall be added.
+One or more eo ids of a dataset series in
+                        which the created datasets shall be added.
   --stitched-mosaic     Optional.
-One or more eo ids of a rectified stitched mosaic in which the dataset shall be added.
+One or more eo ids of a rectified stitched
+                        mosaic in which the dataset shall be added.
   -i, --coverage-id, --coverage-ids
                         Optional.
 One or more coverage identifier for each dataset that shall be added.
 Defaults to the base filename without extension.
   --mode=MODE           Optional.
-Defines the location of the datasets to be registered.
+Defines the location of the datasets to be
+                        registered.
 Can be 'local', 'ftp', or 'rasdaman'.
                         Defaults to 'local'.
   --host=HOST           Mandatory when mode is not 'local'.
+Defines the
-Defines the ftp/rasdaman host to locate the dataset.
+                        ftp/rasdaman host to locate the dataset.
   --port=PORT           Optional.
-Defines the port for ftp/rasdaman host connections.
+Defines the port for ftp/rasdaman host
+                        connections.
   --user=USER           Optional.
-Defines the ftp/rasdaman user for the ftp/rasdaman connection.
+Defines the ftp/rasdaman user for the
+                        ftp/rasdaman connection.
   --password=PASSWORD   Optional.
-Defines the ftp/rasdaman user password for the ftp/rasdaman connection.
+Defines the ftp/rasdaman user password for
+                        the ftp/rasdaman connection.
   --database=DATABASE   Optional.
-Defines the rasdaman database containing the data.
+Defines the rasdaman database containing the
+                        data.
   --oid, --oids         Optional.
-List of rasdaman oids for each dataset to be inserted.
+List of rasdaman oids for each dataset to be
+                        inserted.
   --default-srid=DEFAULT_SRID
                         Optional.
 Default SRID, needed if it cannot be determined automatically by GDAL.
+  --default-size=DEFAULT_SIZE
+                        Optional.
+Default size, needed if it cannot be determined automatically by GDAL.
+Format:
+                        <sizex>,<sizey>
+  --default-extent=DEFAULT_EXTENT
+                        Optional.
+Default extent, needed if it cannot be determined automatically by GDAL.
+Format:
+                        <minx>,<miny>,<maxx>,<maxy>
   --visible=VISIBLE     Optional.
-Sets the visibility status of all datasets to thegiven boolean value.
+Sets the visibility status of all datasets
+                        to thegiven boolean value.
 Defaults to 'True'.
   --version             show program's version number and exit -h, --help            show this help message and exit